DALAI-project/FaultyImageAPI/README.md

 `curl http://127.0.0.1:5000/detect?postit=1&corner=1&empty=1&writing_type=1 -F image=@/path/img.jpg`

+NB!
+Windows users might encounter following error `Invoke-WebRequest : A parameter cannot be found that matches parameter name 'F'.`.
+This can be bypassed by running a command `Remove-item alias:curl`.

+## How to interpret API responses

-The API returns a Flask response that contains a csv file called virheet.csv.
+The API returns a Flask response that contains a list of dictionary.

+With corner, empty and postit, 0 means that the model has not detected any flaws and 1 means that the model found a fault.
+In writing type model, the classification goes as followed: 0 means handwritten, 1 means type written and 2 means a combination of those two.